ogeidix/ogeidix.github.com/_posts/2012-09-16-kiwis-and-the-missing-apartment.md

 Quickly the Starbucks became my office and I really spent many hours there.
 Here some facts that can tell you the level I reached:

-* I started to recognize the people with whom I was "sharing the office" and I started to feel myself at home
+* I started to recognize the people with whom I was "sharing the office" and I started to feel at home
 * I bought the starbucks card and I was keen to reach the gold level
 * The last day of the week, when I arrived in the early morning, the barman called me by name and asked me:
 _"Diego, the usual, right?"_ (I am not joking!!)